pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 `
 ```

-When presence_deltas is enabled, interval events may include:
-- joined
-- left
-- timedout
+When presence_deltas pnconfig flag is enabled and channel is in interval mode, interval messages may include arrays: joined, left, timedout.
+If the interval message exceeds ~30 KB, extra fields are omitted and here_now_refresh=true indicates a hereNow request is needed for full user list.

 Example: